particle-iot/docs/src/content/connect.md

 ## Listening Mode

 The Core boots into listening mode by default, so if your Core is brand new, it should go straight into listening mode.
 Otherwise, hold the MODE button for three seconds.
-The rgb LED will be flashing blue in this mode.
-To completely clear all stored Wi-Fi credentials, continue to hold the MODE button for 10 seconds until the rgb LED flashes blue quickly, signaling all profiles have been deleted.
-The rgb LED should now be flashing blue again.
+The RGB LED will be flashing blue in this mode.
+To completely clear all stored Wi-Fi credentials, continue to hold the MODE button for 10 seconds until the RGB LED flashes blue quickly, signaling that all profiles have been deleted.
+The RGB LED should now be flashing blue again.

 ## Smart Config with the Spark app